-Internet, TV and mobile
+Internet, TV & Mobile

-Media license/ DR licence
+Media license/ DR license

 One media license includes all appliances in the households of married couples, couples living together, and children living at home with their parents.

 You can read more about the media license at: www.dr.dk

 .
 You can also register for the media license on the website.
 However, the registration site is only available in Danish.
 To register, you can also call DR at +45 70 20 13 13.

 If you want a Danish mobile number, you can either sign up for a subscription or buy a prepaid package with a SIM card.
 A subscription includes a contract you have to sign and often requires payment of a monthly fee.
 Depending on the deal, some subscription contracts require you to subscribe for a minimum period - usually six months.
 Note that in order to subscribe you need to have a Danish CPR number.

 Most mobile operators offer a variety of deals, e.g. deals which work out cheapest if you make a lot of international calls, primarily communicate via SMS, make a lot of short calls, or have long conversations, etc. To find the best and cheapest deal, you must know how you will be using your phone.

 With a prepaid package you pay up front for connection time and can replenish your credit whenever you want to.
 A prepaid calling service does not require you to sign a long-term contract or pay a monthly subscription fee, although an establishment fee may apply.

 Many mobile telephone providers have an online service, where you may replenish your calling credit, using e.g. a Visa or a Dankort.
 Some companies also sell calling time in stores, kiosks, and at newsagents, as well as in their own company stores.
 Note that you can only use calling credit from the company, where you are registered as a customer.